-MLSP 201 Clinical Hematology I 3.0; 3 cr.
+MLSP 201 Clinical Hematology I 3.2; 3 cr.

 This course is intended to introduce students to fundamental concepts in hematology including normal physiology of blood, development of blood cell elements in the erythrocytic, leukocytic and megakaryocytic cell lines as well as blood cell disorders, with a special emphasis on anemias.
 The course covers the different causes of anemias and prepares students for the diagnosis of the different types of anemia based on laboratory findings.
-It is based on lectures, discussions, demonstrations and case studies.
+It is based on lectures, discussions, demonstrations, and case studies.
+Throughout the course, the lectures will be aligned with laboratory sessions introducing students to the basics of hematology, including practical techniques such as blood smear preparation and staining, microscopic examination of blood cells, blood film inspection as well as identification of anemias based on laboratory findings.
 Prerequisite: BIOL 201.
 First term.

-MLSP 202 Clinical Hematology II 3.0; 3 cr.
+MLSP 202 Clinical Hematology II 3.2; 3 cr.

 This course is intended to introduce students to the various white blood cell anomalies, including numerical and morphologic abnormalities of cells.
-In addition, students are introduced to the major types of leukemia and Lymphoma as well as to the various tools used in the diagnosis of these malignancies, including morphologic criteria, cytochemical stains, immunophenotyping and the chromosomal abnormalities associated with these neoplasms.
+In addition, students are introduced to the major types of leukemia and lymphoma as well as to the various tools used in the diagnosis of these malignancies, including morphologic criteria, cytochemical stains, immunophenotyping and the chromosomal abnormalities associated with these neoplasms.
+Throughout the course, laboratory sessions will complement the lectures, providing hands-on training in identifying white blood cell anomalies and diagnosing leukemias using laboratory techniques and findings.
 Prerequisite: MLSP 201.
 Second term.